pdejan/poe_wdps/README.md

 Path of Exile Weapon DPS Calculator
 ===================================

 Path of Exile Weapon DPS calculator is app that lets you check DPS (damage per second) values of weapons from Path of Exile game.
+You can check it out here: https://pdejan.github.io/poe_wdps/

 ### Usage
 Simply copy weapon info from in game (press Ctrl + C while hovering your mouse on weapon item), paste it into text area and press calculate button.